neuralmagic/sparseml/research/mfac/tutorials/one_shot_pruning_with_mfac.md

 Notice that the recipes are identical except that the `MFACPruningModifier` and `mfac_options` are used in M-FAC pruning.

-The remainder of this tutorial can be run in a single python REPL (launch by entering `python` in your command prompt).
+The remainder of this tutorial can be run in a single Python REPL (launch by entering `python` in your command prompt).

 ## Applying Recipes in One Shot
-All SparseML recipes can be applied to a model in one-shot by using `ScheduledModifierManger.apply`.
+All SparseML recipes can be applied to a model in one shot by using `ScheduledModifierManger.apply`.
 The given model will automatically be updated to reflect the applied final state of the recipe.